ocean-monitoring-gateway/iot-tag/README.md

 ## Related ressources

-[Gitlab repository for the IOT tag CAD files](https://gitlab.ifremer.fr/sb2-team/iot-tag-cad-design): CAD files for the electronic board and the 3D-printed housing with associated documentation
+[Repository for the IOT tag CAD files](https://github.com/ocean-monitoring-gateway/iot-tag-cad-design): CAD files for the electronic board and the 3D-printed housing with associated documentation

 ---
 *Indian Ocean sea Turtle project (IOT) - Ifremer/CNRS - 2024*